rbhdsks/INDIANARMYPROJECT--TinyYolo/README.md

     <li>Average wind Speed : 1.4 m/s ( Max Speed 6 m/s)    </li>
     <li>Max payload weight of 120Kg.    </li>
     <li>Independent articulation & independent suspension to be given to wheels.    </li>
-    <li>Design has been considered keeping in view the fact that it has to be used in combat environment.</li>
+    <li>Design has been considered keeping in view the fact that it has to be used in combact environment.</li>
-    <li>GROUND CLEARENCE: Wheel Clearance: 4 inches.    </li>
+    <li>GROUND CLEARANCE: Wheel Clearance: 4 inches.    </li>
     <li> Suspension Clearance: 3inches.</li>
 </ul>